Shop by Price

 Your first goal is to master the kiting basics and learn about the wind window.
 No board, only the trainer kite.

 In the beginning... it's ALL about the kite.

-Trainer kites are easy to learn.
-Just read the included manual, watch a good instructional DVD, and practice the exercises on our "How-To" page.
+Trainer kites are the easiest way to learn your kiting skills.
+Just read the included manual, watch a good instructional DVD, and practice the exercises on our "How To Use Your Trainer Kite" page.
 Doing this will help you master the foundational skills to kite flying and accelerate your progression into the sport of kiteboarding and snowkiting.

-Learning good kite flying skill with a trainer kite before taking lessons will save you money and a lot of frustration.
+Learning good kite flying skills with a trainer kite before taking lessons will save you money and a lot of frustration.

 So get a trainer and practice..practice...and practice some more.